opendaylight/docs/docs/getting-started-guide/project-release-notes/faas-release-notes.rst

 * `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=58232>`_ (N/A)
-* There are unit tests and integration test scripts available under folder "demo" in the faas repo, these scripts can be manually invoked for testing. these tests only depends on minnet and ovs which can easily been installed on one VM.
+* There are unit tests and integration test scripts available under folder "demo" in the faas repo, these scripts can be manually invoked for testing.
+These tests only depend on mininet and ovs which can easily be installed on one VM.

 Migration
 ---------

-* Is is possible migrate from the previous release?
+* Is it possible to migrate from the previous release?
 If so, how?

   * No